XionWin/Joystick/README.md

 # Joystick
 Joystick in Rust.
-Compatible with wired, wireless, and Bluetooth connections.can run on Raspberry pi, not tested in other linux arm.
+Compatible with wired, wireless, and Bluetooth connections.develop and tested on Raspberry pi, not verified in other linux arm.